yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_kafka_cluster.md

 Required:

 - `disk_size_limit` (Number) Maximum possible size of disk in bytes.
+Maximum possible size of disk in bytes.

 Optional:

 - `emergency_usage_threshold` (Number) Percent of disk utilization.
 Disk will autoscale immediately, if this threshold reached.
 Value is between 0 and 100.
 Default value is 0 (autoscaling disabled).
 Must be not less then 'planned_usage_threshold' value.
+Percent of disk utilization.
+Disk will autoscale immediately, if this threshold reached.
+Value is between 0 and 100.
+Default value is 0 (autoscaling disabled).
+Must be not less then 'planned_usage_threshold' value.

 - `planned_usage_threshold` (Number) Percent of disk utilization.
 During maintenance disk will autoscale, if this threshold reached.
 Value is between 0 and 100.
 Default value is 0 (autoscaling disabled).
+Percent of disk utilization.
+During maintenance disk will autoscale, if this threshold reached.
+Value is between 0 and 100.
+Default value is 0 (autoscaling disabled).

 <a id="nestedblock--config--kraft"></a>